+There are many paralegal jobs in the public and private sector for individuals to work in various administrative and legal roles.
 The job of a Paralegal is to provide legal assistance.
 They often work with lawyers to prepare for trials and hearings and assist with corporate meetings.
-As a highly trained part of a legal team, a paralegal has extensive knowledge of the law.
-So, paralegals can work on a wide variety of administrative and legal … Read more
+As a highly trained part of a legal … Read more

 What Jobs Can I Get With An Associates Degree in Business Administration?

 However, there are many entry-level jobs you can get with an associate degree in business administration.
-We have compiled a list of jobs that may be hiring with an associate degree in business near you.
-We listed the most in-demand jobs first.
+We compiled a list of jobs that hire graduates with an associate degree in business.
+Then, we listed the most in-demand jobs first.

 Food Service Managers take care of the daily operations of establishments that prepare and serve food.
 For example, they may work in restaurants or facilities like hospitals.
-They are usually responsible for service, staffing, and business financial planning and budgeting.
+They are usually responsible for service, staffing, business financial planning, and also budgeting.

-Management analysts find and recommend ways to improve an organization’s efficiency.
+Management Analysts find and then recommend ways to improve an organization’s efficiency.
 Also called management consultants, they advise managers on making organizations more profitable through reduced costs and increased revenues.

-Can You Get A Bachelor’s Degree After An Associates In Business Administration?
+Can You Get a Bachelor’s Degree After an Associate In Business Administration?

 If you earned an associate degree in business administration, you could move on to complete a bachelor’s degree in business.
 Most programs allow the student to transfer most of the credit from the associate’s degree and al=pply them toward a bachelor’s program.

 A typical four-year degree consists of 120 credits, and a two-year degree is usually 60 credits.
 So, if you can use the credits from the associates, you are halfway to completing a bachelor’s degree.
 Students who know they want to transfer to a four-year school eventually should consult their advisor when they first enroll in a program.
-The advisor can make sure you complete the correct classed that are university transfer-friendly.
+The advisor can ensure you complete the correct university transfer-friendly classes.